 A member of the allium family along with onions, leeks and shallots, garlic is both nutritious and delicious; cashing in on the goods is as simple as shucking off the papery outer layer and crushing a clove to release the powerful sulfur compounds.

-Garlic’s nutritional profile is impressive because it contains at least a little of many substances we need for good health, including vitamins C and B6, selenium, manganese, potassium, calcium and copper.
+Garlic’s nutritional profile is impressive because it contains at least a little of many substances we need for good health, including vitamin C and B6, selenium, manganese, potassium, calcium and copper.
 It’s low in calories at 42 per ounce, and provides a little shot of protein, a few carbs, and some fiber.
 (2)

 The allicin in garlic is responsible for the distinctive smell, and it also imparts the most potent biological effects of the active compounds, traveling from the digestive system to all parts of the body.